Navalny posts photo of himself online, says he can breathe

 The Kremlin has bristled at calls from German Chancellor Angela Merkel and other leaders to answer questions about the poisoning, denying any official involvement.

-Russian Foreign Minister Sergey Lavrov has accused the West of using the incident as a pretext to introduce new sanctions against Moscow.

 French President Emmanuel Macron’s office said he had expressed “deep concern over the criminal act” that targeted Navalny directly with Russian President Vladimir Putin on Monday.
 The Kremlin said Putin in the call “underlined the impropriety of unfounded accusations against the Russian side” and emphasized Russia’s demand for Germany to hand over analyses and samples.

-Putin also called for joint work by German and Russian doctors.
+Kremlin spokesman Dmitry Peskov told reporters Tuesday that Russia is puzzled by the German refusal to share Navalny’s analyses and other medical data, or compare notes with the Russian doctors who found no trace of poison in his system while he was at a hospital in the Siberian city of Omsk.

+“Russia has been absolutely open for cooperation in determining what happened,” Peskov said.
+“Russia needs cooperation with the German side in getting the patient’s biological samples to be able to advance.”

 Berlin has rejected suggestions from Moscow that it is dragging its heels on sharing evidence.